q-interview/q-posts/README.md

 ## CD flow

+**IMPORTANT** creating a PR will automatically deploy preview of the app!

 - Once the PR created Vercel bot will automatically create and deploy preview of the app
-- After the merge of PR redeployment of main branch will occur
+- After the merge of PR if there are no major changes to the preview that was merged that preview will be promoted to production!

 ## Third party usage